mcbeet/beet/README.md

 ```bash
 $ pip install beet
 ```

+We're not envisioning any major breaking changes, but the project should probably still be considered alpha as resource pack and data pack coverage is currently lacking in certain areas.
+We're also actively listening to first impressions and incorporating community feedback.

 You can make sure that `beet` was successfully installed by trying to use the toolchain from the command-line.